Sea Power: The U.S. Navy and Foreign Policy

 The navy deploys depending on national priorities and the mission at hand.
 Perhaps the most well-known formation is the carrier strike group, centered around a nuclear-powered aircraft carrier and its air wing of dozens of warplanes.
 Providing protection and other support for the group are, generally, a guided-missile cruiser, several guided-missile destroyers, an attack submarine, and a supply ship.
 More than seven thousand sailors and Marines serve each group.

-As a recent example, the Trump administration deployed the USS Abraham Lincoln and its strike group to the Arabian Sea in a warning to Iran in early 2019.
+As a recent example, the Biden administration deployed the USS General R. Ford and its strike group to the eastern Mediterranean Sea as a show of support for Israel following the October 7, 2023, attack by Palestinian militant group Hamas.
 At any one time, the navy has two to three carrier groups underway, with the remaining groups cycling through maintenance and training.

-A chart showing two common U.S. Navy formations: the carrier strike group and the amphibious ready group.
+An infographic of common U.S. Navy formations, including a carrier strike group and amphibious ready group

 Another common formation is the amphibious ready group, organized around an assault ship and a marine expeditionary unit, and accompanied by a transport dock ship and a dock-landing ship.
 Carrying a full complement of attack planes and helicopters, flattop assault ships such as the USS Wasp and Kearsarge could easily be mistaken for aircraft carriers though they are not classified as such.
 The navy also has two to three of these groups underway at any time.